 Wines produced with Negroamaro grapes are known for the following characteristics:

-Color and Aroma: Negroamaro gives rise to wines with an intense ruby red color and a complex aroma, with notes of ripe fruit, spices, and undergrowth.
+Color and Aroma: Negroamaro produces wines with an intense ruby red color and a complex aroma, with notes of ripe fruit, spices, and undergrowth.

-Body and Structure: These wines present a robust body and structure, with soft but decisive tannins that give the wine good longevity and a pleasant mouthfeel.
+Body and Structure: These wines have a robust body and structure, with soft but firm tannins that give the wine good longevity and a pleasant mouthfeel.

 Versatility: Thanks to their structure and complexity, Negroamaro wines lend themselves to being paired with a wide range of dishes, from red meats to Mediterranean cuisine.